Lockyer Valley Parks and Reserves

 Opened to the public in December 2011, it's the first facility of its kind in Australia.
 More than 60,000 people from across the country and around the world have visited the park since it opened.

-The Queensland Moto Park offers trail bike enthusiasts a legal, family-friendly riding option that is suitable for beginner's right through to advanced riders.
+The Queensland Moto Park offers trail bike enthusiasts a legal, family-friendly riding option that is suitable for all skill levels from beginner to advanced riders.

 Qld Moto Park